By Jordan Whitfield 1 min read

 4. Hand Selection

 Choosing the right Starting Hands is vital.
-In cash games, playing premium hands like high Pocket Pairs and strong broadway cards is advisable from early positions.
+In cash games, playing premium hands like high Pocket Pairs and strong broadway cards is advisable from Early Positions.
 Conversely, from later positions, players can open up their range slightly to include Suited Connectors and weaker holdings, exploiting opponents' tendencies.

 Playing Post-Flop Effectively